 A Visible Stakeholder

-Six years since its inception, ELTI has concretised its role as a visible stakeholder which represents, at both European and National levels, the position of its current 29 members, which are notably made up of National Promotional Banks and Institutions (NPBI).
+ELTI has concretised its role as a visible stakeholder which represents, at both European and National levels, the position of its current 31 members, which are notably made up of National Promotional Banks and Institutions (NPBIs).

 Major strengths of the association include its ability to prepare common positions sharing a single voice when communicating with the institutions of the European Union and the possibility of exchanging with other members and International Financial Institutions including European Investment Bank, Council of Europe Development Bank, and the Nordic Investment Bank.